aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

 # Type Safe API

-Define your APIs using [Smithy](https://smithy.io/2.0/) or [OpenAPI v3](https://swagger.io/specification/), and leverage the power of generated client and server types, infrastructure, documentation, and automatic input validation!

-This package vends a projen project type which allows you to define an API using either [Smithy](https://smithy.io/2.0/) or [OpenAPI v3](https://swagger.io/specification/), and a construct which manages deploying this API in API Gateway, given an integration (eg a lambda) for every operation.
+The _type-safe-api_ package provides a projen project type which allows you to define an API using either [Smithy](https://smithy.io/2.0/) or [OpenAPI v3](https://swagger.io/specification/), and a construct which manages deploying this API in an API Gateway.

+You can define your APIs using [Smithy](https://smithy.io/2.0/) or [OpenAPI v3](https://swagger.io/specification/), and leverage the power of generated client and server types, infrastructure, documentation, and automatic input validation.

+## How does it work?

-The project will generate "runtime" projects from your API definition in your desired languages, which can be utilised both client side for interacting with your API, or server side for implementing your API.
+The project will generate runtime projects from your API definition in your desired languages, which you can use both on the client side for interacting with your API, or server side for implementing your API.
 The project also generates a type-safe CDK construct which ensures an integration is provided for every API operation.

+!!! note

-Code is generated at build time, so when you change your API model, just rebuild and you'll see your changes reflected in the generated code.
+    The code is generated at build time, so when you change your API model, you will need to rebuild to see your changes reflected in the generated code.

-The `TypeSafeApiProject` projen project will create the following directory structure within its `outdir`:
+The `TypeSafeApiProject` projen project creates the following directory structure within its `outdir`:

 ```
 |_ model/